Acktarius/conceal-assistant/README.md

 ### To do list:
 - [ ] Automatic refresh of Main Page ... but is it really needed ?
-- [ ] when miner deactivated, option to change miner pool and wallet...in progress
+- [x] when miner deactivated, option to change miner pool and wallet.
-- [ ] adding compatibility with Xmr-Stak and Cryptodredge...in progress
+- [x] adding compatibility with Xmr-Stak and Cryptodredge.
-- [ ] miner setting library, auto clean-up, and remove when user deleted ...in progress
+- [x] miner setting library, auto clean-up, and remove when user deleted.

 ### Exploring feature :
-- [ ] Creating a separated FrontEnd using Reactjs by @Ki-ll ?
+- [x] Creating a separated FrontEnd using Reactjs by @Ki-ll ?
-- [ ] adding TLS/SSL option for miner
+- [x] adding TLS/SSL option for miner

 ### Known Glitch
 - [ ] Some latency to load some pages, just a refresh page can solve it